cilamkotivineeth/todo-frontend/README.md

 # Todo App Frontend

+NOTE : Test this Deployed Links or URL's in any Browser so that it works properly.

 Vercel Deployment
 The frontend of the application has been deployed on Vercel.
 You can view the live application at: https://todo-frontend-theta-liart.vercel.app/